aws-samples/serverless-patterns/appsync-cognito-lambda-cdk/README.md

   ![alt text](./assets/cognito_3.png)
   ![alt text](./assets/cognito_4.png)

-Once user has been created, go back to your project in appsync, click on `API_KEY` and select your `Amazon cognito user pool`.
+Once user has been created, go back to your project in appsync, click on `Login with User Pools`

 Sign in with the credentials you used when creating the user in cognito.
 ![alt text](./assets/cognito_5.png)